telecombcn-dl/2017-dlai-team5/README.md

 </p>

 <p style="text-align: justify">
-AC algorithms implement *generalized policy iteration* or GPI which.
+AC algorithms implement <i>Generalized Policy Iteration</i> or GPI.
 This method aims at improving the policy with incomplete information, that is, state, actions and rewards tuples sampled via simulation.
 GPI consist of two subsystems:
 </p>

 - The **critic**: whose role is evaluating the current policy.
-- **Actor**: whose role is acting upon the environment and updating its policy according to the critic's evaluation.
+- The **Actor**: whose role is acting upon the environment and updating its policy according to the critic's evaluation.

 <p style="text-align: justify">
 Their interaction is depicted more clearly in Fig. 2.